deployment-gap-model-education-fund/deployment-gap-model/docs/data-warehouse/README.md

 ## Airtable: Manual Ordinances

 This table captures manually maintained county-level ordinance flags that supplement the external ordinances datasets.
+This ordinance data has since been de-prioritized and is just used as a reference.

 | Table | Grain | Purpose |
 | ---- | ---- | ---- |